Arts and Sciences Preferred Hiring Pool (PHP), Level 2

 Note that, unlike PHP 1, there are a limited number of slots, and so not all worthy applicants will be awarded PHP 2.
 The number of awards is contingent upon several factors including funding.
 The number of awards given in past years is not an indicator of the number of awards in subsequent years.
 Associate deans will make recommendations for the available PHP 2 slots to the Dean, who will have the final decision in the matter.

 PHP 2 candidates must notify their department chair in writing on their intent to apply for PHP 2.
 Promotion to PHP 2 will be based on teaching excellence, collegiality, and support for department/programs learning objectives and outcomes.
 Decisions by the dean for PHP 2 status will be final and shall not be subject to the grievance and arbitration provisions of the agreement.
 Applicants who are denied PHP 2 status are eligible to reapply in two (2) years.

-Applicants must have 80 units of adjunct teaching in the College of Arts and Sciences and be members of the preferred hiring pool.
+Applicants must have 80 units of adjunct teaching in the College of Arts and Sciences and be members of the Preferred Hiring Pool (PHP).

 On or before February 15, adjunct faculty members may submit a written application to the Dean for placement in PHP 2.
 The application should include the following materials:

 i.
 A letter of application (1-2 pages maximum)

 iii.
 A list of courses taught and the semester in which each was taught